 The Individual Registrant Privacy Option (IRPO) is for individual registrants that are not using the domain name for significant trade.

 If you wish to apply IRPO to your domain name registration, you will need to contact your .nz domain name provider.
-If you are unsure who your domain name provider is, you can use the .nz WHOIS service, available at the top of this page.
+If you are unsure who your domain name provider is, you can use the .nz WHOIS service, available here.

 To do so, type in your domain name in the search bar and find the name of your .nz domain name provider in the .nz registration record.